-In early March, 2014, 63-year old, Anthony Theisen, was injured while riding an indoor amusement park roller coaster at Mt.
+On March 6th, 2014, 63-year old Anthony Theisen was injured while riding an indoor amusement park roller coaster at Mt.
 Olympus Theme Park in the Wisconsin Dells.
-Theisen fell 17 feet and remains in a coma.
-In December, 2013, 23-year old Carson Tueller and his family went to a trampoline park.
-In what was described as a “freak accident”, Tueller broke his neck and remains paralyzed.
+Theisen fell 17 feet and was left in a coma.
+In a similar incident, on December 30th, 2013, 23-year old Carson Tueller and his family went to a trampoline park.
+In what was described as a “freak accident,” Tueller broke his neck and remains paralyzed.

-Even though waivers seem to be boilerplate documents full of fine print, just like any other contract, if properly drafted and executed, a waiver is enforceable.
+Even though waivers may seem to be boilerplate documents full of fine print, if properly drafted and executed, a waiver is enforceable just like any other contract.
 In general, to be enforceable, the waiver:

-- Must be clearly worded and unambiguous in its intent to relieve any and all legal liability, even liability for negligence.
+- Must be clearly worded and unambiguous in its intent to relieve any and all legal liability, even for amusement park negligence.

 - Language should be prominent and not be part of the fine print.